tailscale/tailscale/api.md

 }
 ```

-## Replace the list of global DNS nameservers for a tailnet
+<a href="tailnet-dns-nameservers-post"></a>

+## Set nameservers

 ``` http
 POST /api/v2/tailnet/{tailnet}/dns/nameservers
 ```

-Replaces the list of DNS nameservers for the given tailnet with the list supplied in the request.
+Replaces the list of global DNS nameservers for the given tailnet with the list supplied in the request.
-Supply the tailnet of interest in the path.
 Note that changing the list of DNS nameservers may also affect the status of MagicDNS (if MagicDNS is on; learn about [MagicDNS](https://tailscale.com/kb/1081).
 If all nameservers have been removed, MagicDNS will be automatically disabled (until explicitly turned back on by the user).

-### Input parameters
+### Parameters

 #### `tailnet` (required in URL path)

-Supply the tailnet in the path.
+The tailnet organization name.

 #### `dns` (required in `POST` body)